grz0zrg/fsynth/client/data/md/quickstart.md

 To hear the tone, slice the graphical canvas by **right-clicking anywhere on the canvas**, **click on the (+) icon** which appeared then **click on the play button**.

-Slices capture the pixels data, the captured data is then sent to the sound synthesis engine in real-time.
+Slices capture the pixels data, the captured data is then sent to the audio server in real-time.

 Any number of slices can be added, slices can be removed, muted or tweaked by right-clicking on it.